 1. No need to renew your green card.
 As a United States citizen, you will not need to renew the card proving your status as a lawful permanent resident every ten years.
 What's more, you will no longer be required to carry your green card or proof of status with you on an everyday basis (although you will need a federal U.S. ID or passport when traveling).

 2. Reduced risk of removal (deportation).
 Green card holders can be removed for committing certain crimes or doing other acts that match the grounds of deportability found in U.S. immigration law.
 A U.S. citizen cannot be deported.
-However, be aware that U.S. citizenship can be taken away from you if USCIS finds that you lied to obtain either lawful permanent residence or your U.S. citizenship.
+However, be aware that U.S. citizenship may be taken away from you if USCIS finds that you lied to obtain either lawful permanent residence or your U.S. citizenship.

 3. Easier travel and reentry into the United States.
 You will no longer have to deal with the lines of green card holders awaiting entry at U.S. airports, borders, or other entry points.
 U.S. citizens enter separate lines, and the scrutiny is much less.
 In addition, as a U.S. citizen you often enjoy easy entry into other countries around the world.
 In many instances, you can visit foreign countries without a visa.